-Shiddat’ review: One heart beats enough for two
+‘Shiddat’ review: One heart beats enough for two

 Screen romances are full of strange terms and conditions.
 Even stranger things come Jaggi’s way in the form of a never-sending series of obstacles as he marches towards his goal of snatching Kritika from her altar.
 Kritika’s ambivalent response to Jaggi’s uneven progress only fuels his flame.
 Whoever said no means no?

-A throwback to the swooning romances of the 1990s, Shiddat tries to water down some of the excesses of that decade.
+A throwback to the swooning romances of the 1990s, the Disney+ Hotstar release tries to water down some of the excesses of that decade.
 Despite her arms-length attitude towards Jaggi, Kritika gets away lightly.
 Nobody punishes her or lectures her for being a cruel and churlish so-and-so.
 The movie is so disinterested in Kritika that we spent nearly all our time in Sunny’s corner, with Gautam in the role of the coach who yells out feedback and encouragement.

 The increasingly preposterous turn of events might have been even more laughable if Sunny Kaushal hadn’t played his scenes as though this were his very last movie.
 As a man in love with the very idea of love, Kaushal’s Jaggi gestures grandly and suffers admirably.
 The movie’s highs and lows are conveyed almost entirely by Kaushal’s whole-and-soul commitment to his character.